 Make it easy for people to share your content with easy-to-see share buttons.
 Consider creating a rewards program that encourages audiences to share your content.
 Seek opportunities to post your content on influential sites.

 More isn't always better.
-And long-winded isn't a sign of industry expertise.
-In fact, the best way to showcase your thought leadership is with succinct, to the point content.
+And long-winded isn't a sign of expertise.
+In fact, the best way to showcase your thought leadership skills is with succinct, to the point content.

 While long-form content such as ebooks and white papers do have a place in your strategy, it should not be your only strategy.
-Over half (57%) of business decision makers showed a preference for what is referred to as "snackable" media formats -- in other words, media that they can read within a few minutes.
+For many business decision-makers, time is a dwindling commodity that they don't want to waste.
+In fact, over half (57%) of business decision makers showed a preference for what is referred to as "snackable" media formats -- in other words, media that they can read within a few minutes.

 Look at ways to create infographics, videos, and blog posts that are easy for busy business owners to digest.

 While measurement is one of the more mundane aspects of campaigns, there's no denying its importance.
 You can't know, much less prove, that your campaign is successful without measuring it.

 As with many marketing and PR strategies, some businesses struggle to prove the worth of thought leadership campaigns.
 But it is well worth the effort to create measurable goals early on in your campaign and invest in analytics programs that can show you your progress.

 B2B thought leadership does take time and effort -- but it is an investment with rich rewards.
 Take the time to do it right, creating content that resonates with your audience and positively impacts your bottom line.

 Handpicked Related Content